-Since PPB continues to develop advisory councils and there is little data on the actual effectiveness of community advisory groups or citizen review committees, this recommendation would seek to clarify the value of community advisory groups to PPB and would increase trust that Portland so desperately needs and wants.
+Since there is little data on the actual effectiveness of community advisory groups or citizen review committees, this recommendation would seek to clarify the value of community advisory groups to PPB and would increase trust that Portland so desperately needs and wants.
 It's important to differentiate the difference of advocacy and oversight of advisory groups and their intersections/functionality.
-Seeing that PPB does not have a specific budget other than funds from staff time including overtime, dedicated to supporting the existing advisory groups, this recommendation seeks to clarify how much funding is allocated toward community advisory groups, that actually results in specific outcomes related to helping PPB make decisions by obtaining a diverse set of inputs from the community.

 The PPB has encouraged public engagement and collaboration through their community engagement plan and advisory groups and we know that Portland residents will likely improve perceptions of police through effective and meaningful collaboration.
 Simply having conversations can increase trust and legitimacy and help departments make better decisions.
-By enhancing community advisory councils, efficiency and effectiveness, the PCCEP seeks to improve trust and legitimacy between communities, as eventually measured by annual surveys.
+By enhancing community advisory council effectiveness, the PCCEP seeks to improve trust and legitimacy between communities, as eventually measured by annual surveys.
 To roll out this recommendation, the PCCEP RE Subcommittee recommends the following steps:

-- 1. Collaborate with PPB community advisory council staff coordinators/chairs, law enforcement representatives, PCCEP members and community members to update the PPB Advisory Groups website that would accurately reflect the mission and values that reflect the group desired outcomes, while also drafting uniform by-laws and guidelines for each group. - 2.
-This collaborative would also develop a needs assessment for each advisory group to determine its functionality. - 3.
-Use the results of the needs assessment to determine how each group can be supported by PPB and hold PPB accountable to the structures already in place to enhance community connections. - 4.
-Develop a framework in coordination with the PPB that would require PPB to report results back to the PCCEP and greater community. - 5.
-The framework would demonstrate the following: - a.
-How each advisory council/group impacts outcomes related to community engagement - b.
-If groups perceive or believe they've influenced changes either within the PPB or their respective community - c.
-How community input is considered, or not
+- Collaborate with PPB community advisory council staff coordinators, law enforcement representatives, PCCEP members and community members to update the PPB Advisory Groups website that would reflect the mission and values that reflect the group outcomes, while also drafting uniform by-laws and guidelines for each group. - 2.
+This collaborative would also develop a needs assessment for each advisory group to determine its's functionality. - 3.
+Use the results of the needs assessment to determine how each group can be supported by PPB and hold PPB accountable to the structures already in place to enhance community connections.